-New Zealand and Australia are working together on a trial of satellite-based augmentation service (SBAS) technology for both countries in 2017 and 2018.
+New Zealand and Australia are working together on a trial of satellite-based augmentation system (SBAS) technology for both countries in 2017 and 2018.

 LINZ is co-operating with Geoscience Australia in delivering the trial.
 It will improve the accuracy of GPS and other satellite navigation systems, so accurate positioning information can be received anytime and anywhere across New Zealand.